-- Main purpose: to give us feedback on how useful this course was to you (and to improve future versions of the course) - I won't see these evaluations until after you see your grades - Use pencil only - Answer all questions - Please write your detailed feedback on the back this is valuable for future versions of the course! - After you've filled out, hand survey to volunteer, and return pencil to box - Volunteer student: - 1.
-Please collect all reviews, and drop envelope in campus mail box - 2.
-Return the box of pencils to me (3112 SC)
+- Please complete them online!
+(Search for mail from "ICES") - Main purpose: to give us feedback on how useful this course was to you (and to improve future versions of the course) - I won't see these evaluations until after you see your grades - Answer all questions - Please write your detailed feedback this is valuable for future versions of the course!